Jonesbilly1/m2x-ruby/README.md

 [AT&T’s M2X](https://m2x.att.com/) is a cloud-based fully managed data storage service for network connected machine-to-machine (M2M) devices.
 From trucks and turbines to vending machines and freight containers, M2X enables the devices that power your business to connect and share valuable data.

-This library aims to provide a simple wrapper to interact with [AT&T M2X API](https://m2x.att.com/developer/documentation/overview).
-Refer to the [Glossary of Terms](https://m2x.att.com/developer/documentation/glossary) to understand the nomenclature used through this documentation.
+This library aims to provide a simple wrapper to interact with the [AT&T M2X API](https://m2x.att.com/developer/documentation/overview).
+Refer to the [Glossary of Terms](https://m2x.att.com/developer/documentation/glossary) to understand the nomenclature used throughout this documentation.

 Getting Started